What is the Expedited Funds Availability Act (EFAA)?

 Expedited Funds Availability Act (EFAA) Explained

-This act was adopted to govern the availability of funds from customers’ accounts and the use of hold periods by financial institutions.
-As per the Expedited Funds Availability Act, deposits to commercial banks can be accessed on specific days, depending on the deposit size and the time duration elapsed since the account opening.
+The Expedited Funds Availability Act (EFAA) was adopted to govern the availability of funds from customers’ accounts and the use of hold periods by financial institutions.
+As per the legislation, deposits to commercial banks can be accessed on specific days, depending on the deposit size and the time duration elapsed since the account opening.

 Depending on the deposit size and the account type, the EFAA decides the kind of holding that banks may use on check deposits.
 The Federal Reserve enforced the EFAA, which is also called the Regulation CC.